muhammedozmen/VirtualMouse/README.md

 - Detects your hand's skeleton and shows it
 - Detects the movement of your hand instantly
-- Allows you to click by using your index and middle fingers and touching each other
+- Allows you to click by using your index and middle fingers with touching each other

 ## Usage